preignition/program-user-guide/accessible-data/survey/training-course/session-3-translating-a-form-into-different-languages.md

 ---
-description: This session shows you how to translate your survey into different languages
+description: This training session shows you how to translate your survey into different languages
 ---

-# Session 3- Translating a survey
+# Session 3- Translating your survey

 ## Session Overview

 In session 2, you added accessibility options to your survey.

-In this session, you will learn how to translate your survey into French and Spanish.
+In this session, you will translate your survey into French and Spanish.

 Accessible Surveys supports a very wide range of languages.